Texas Prenuptial Agreement

 - history or pattern of family violence (defined here: 71.004)

 It’s crucial to understand that there are many different circumstances that can come into play if a Texan couple decides to divorce without a prenup.
-By clarifying maintenance in your prenup prior to divorce or separation, you and yours can prevent a court from defaulting to guidelines to make judgments on your behalfs.
+By clarifying maintenance in your prenup prior to divorce or separation, you and yours can prevent a court from defaulting to guidelines.
+If you have questions about how spousal support would be calculated, or would apply in your specific situation in Texas, you should contact a licensed attorney.

 Asset / Debt Statute